 You can also explore the exhibition through our mobile media guide.
 It works on smartphones, tablets and computers with internet access and you can use it wherever you are, in your home for instance or in the exhibition, which has free Wi-Fi.
 The guide has been implemented using the Storymaker tool by Momeo Ltd and it does not require you to download an app.
 You will find the guide by clicking on the link below.

-The exhibition is open Tuesday to Thursday from 12 to 6 pm and Friday 12 to 4 pm.
+The exhibition is open Monday to Thursday from 12 to 5 pm, Friday to Sunday closed.
 Admission is free.